neelesh2k/beautiful-jekyll/aboutme.md

 ## Education

 **Bachelor of Engineering**
-Currently pursuing my 7th semester in Industrial Engineering at the [College of Engineering Guindy](College Of Engineering, Guindy (https://ceg.annauniv.edu/)) which is recognized as an institute of national importance by the **Government of India**.
+- Currently pursuing my 8th semester in Industrial Engineering at the [College of Engineering Guindy](College Of Engineering, Guindy (https://ceg.annauniv.edu/)) which is recognized as an institute of national importance by the **Government of India**.
+- Did my 12th grade in Velammal Matric.
+Hr.
+Secondary School, Chennai and seecured **97%** in Tamil Nadu HSC Examinations, 2017.
+- Did my 10th grade in Balalok Matric.
+Hr.
+Secondary School, Chennai and seecured **96%** in Tamil Nadu SSLC Examinations, 2015.

 **Relevant coursework:**
 -   Probability and Statistics